-At Seacoast Dermatology, PLLC, light and laser energy effectively address a number of common skin complaints.
+At Seacoast Dermatology, light and laser energy effectively address a number of common skin complaints.
 Medical concerns, such as psoriasis, precancerous lesions, and vitiligo, benefit.

 If you simply desire smoother, more evenly toned skin, light therapy treatments can help, too.